 5. What products should we avoid using on our skin and why?

 Too many to list!
-The chemical industry is a free for all.
-It may be FDA approved and on the shelves in your local drug store, but that doesn’t mean it’s safe.
+The chemical industry is a free-for-all-all.
+It may be FDA-approved and on the shelves in your local drugstore, but that doesn’t mean it’s safe.

 Skincare products are full of endocrine disrupters, synthetic vitamins, allergens, preservatives and lots of water.
 Stop paying so much for water.

-A real good resource is the EWG (environmental working group) website.
+A really good resource is the EWG (Environmental Working Group) website.
 That’s where it started for me.

 But then you need to take it a step further and avoid seed oils as well.
 Even some nut oils are high in PUFAs.
 The extraction process is the problem.
 So eat all the salmon, almonds and sunflower seeds you want (omega 3 and 6 in the right ratio are good for you) – but pass on the oils.